-- Keep patients in an acute suicidal crisis in an observed, safe environment. - Ensure individuals at risk of suicide have pathway to timely and adequate care (e.g. follow-up contact same day or later as indicated by suicide risk assessment). - Engage patients in collaborative safety planning, including: - Addressing lethal means safety (e.g. safe firearm and medication storage). - Warning signs of suicidal crisis. - Internal coping strategies (i.e., activities that can be done alone).
+- Keep patients in an acute suicidal crisis in an observed, safe environment. - Ensure individuals at risk of suicide have a pathway to timely and adequate care (e.g. follow-up contact same day or later as indicated by suicide risk assessment). - Address lethal means safety such as asking about safe firearm and medication (e.g. opioids, anxiety, or sleeping medications) storage in the house. - Engage patients in collaborative safety planning if risk factors are present even if suicidal ideation has not been expressed, including: - Warning signs of suicidal crisis. - Internal coping strategies (i.e., activities that can be done alone). - Socialization strategies for distraction and support. - Contact numbers for friends and family members to ask for help. - Providing professionals or agencies to contact during crisis, including Suicide Prevention Lifeline 1-800-273-TALK (8255), dial 1 for the Veteran's Crisis Line, the Crisis Text Line, text HOME to 741741, as well as local crisis resources. - Treatment strategies may be involved in the safety plan. - If possible, involve family members or other support people in suicidal risk management.